Passiflora xiikzodz

 Passiflora xiikzodz, the xiikzodz, is a species of flowering plant in the passion flower/passion fruit family Passifloraceae, native to southeastern Mexico, Belize, and Guatemala.
 The specific epithet is derived from the Mayan vernacular name for the species, and means "bat-wing".
 It is closely related to Passiflora itzensis but attempts to cross-pollinate the two species do not result in any offspring.
+It is one of only two species (the other is Passiflora alata) which have eight concentric series of coronas; the most of any known plant.
+The coronal series are a deep purplish-black.
+The flowers have no petals and the sepals are green.